Setting font size in pixels

-Give me pixels or give me death.
-Unfortunately the A List Apart article that quote is taken from seems to have been removed or had its URL changed.
-Anyway, the point Jeffrey was making is that using pixels was (and still is) the only way you can specify font size on the web with any kind of certainty.
+Give me pixels or give me death in the A List Apart article Fear of Style Sheets.
+The point Jeffrey was making is that using pixels was (and still is) the only way you can specify font size on the web with any kind of certainty.
 All other units will result in text that varies in size depending on a lot of factors.

 So why are we not using pixels to specify font size?
 Mainly because of Internet Explorer for Windows.
 Many web users (including myself) find the 9px text size that was so common at the end of last century impossible or very uncomfortable to read.
 All modern browsers allow the user to easily increase (or decrease, if that should be needed) text size.
 Except for one.
 Internet Explorer for Windows is the only browser that does not let the user change the size of text that has a font size set in pixels.

 That leads me to Robert Nyman’s post Web browser vendors are also responsible for accessibility.
 Very true.
 There are many accessibility and usability issues that web browser vendors can help us with, and text size is one of them.

 Wouldn’t it be nice if all web browsers could agree to allow the user to resize text, no matter which unit is used to specify its size?
 No more guessing, calculating, and hoping to avoid triggering rounding errors.
 No more

 To avoid causing readability issues for those of us who need larger text, browsers should of course only use the number of pixels specified in the CSS unless the browser’s default text size has been changed.
 Designers and developers could still use ems for other measurements, like column widths, padding, and margin, to keep line length and whitespace within reason.